Henipavirus: Genome

 As all mononegaviral genomes, Hendra virus and Nipah virus genomes are non-segmented, single-stranded negative-sense RNA.
 Both genomes are 18.2 kb in length and contain six genes corresponding to six structural proteins.

 In common with other members of the Paramyxoviridae family, the number of nucleotides in the henipavirus genome is a multiple of six, consistent with what is known as the 'rule of six'.
 Deviation from the rule of six, through mutation or incomplete genome synthesis, leads to inefficient viral replication, probably due to structural constraints imposed by the binding between the RNA and the N protein.

-Henipaviruses employ an unusual process called RNA editing to generate multiple proteins from a single gene.
-The specific process in henipaviruses involves the insertion of extra guanosine residues into the P gene mRNA prior to translation.
-The number of residues added determines whether the P, V C, or W proteins are synthesised.
-The functions of the V and W proteins are unknown, but they may be involved in disrupting host antiviral mechanisms.